datalad/datalad-next/docs/source/developer_guide/generator-runner.rst

 When the subprocess is executed the runner will invoke the appropriate callbacks.

-``datalad_next`` provides some pre-defined protocol-classes for common use cases, e.g. ``datalad_next.runners.StdOutErrCapture``, which executes a subprocess and returns a dictionary with the ``stdout``- and ``stderr``-output, and the `return code` (also referred to as `exit status`) of the subprocess.
-See below for a more complete list.
+``datalad_next`` provides some pre-defined protocol-classes for common use cases, e.g. ``datalad_next.runners.StdOutErrCapture``, which executes a subprocess and returns a dictionary with the ``stdout``- and ``stderr``-output, and the `return code` (also referred to as `exit status`) of the subprocess (see below for a more complete list of predefined protocols).

-You are not limited to the existing protocol-classes.
+You are not limited to existing protocol-classes.
-Instead you can inherit from the class _Protocol_ and write your own protocol-classes that could implement arbitrary operation, e.g. calculate a letter-histogram, trace response times, send all output to a file, or send all output to another process.
+Instead you can inherit from the class ``Protocol`` and write your own protocol-classes that could implement arbitrary operation, e.g. calculate a letter-histogram over stdout, trace response times, send all output to a file, or send all output to another process.

 Operation modes
 ---------------

 The previous section described the general interaction between a runner and a protocol instance.
-In ``datalad_next`` the protocol classes come in two flavors that determine when the runner returns control to its caller and how the results are processed.
-The two flavors are `synchronous` and `asynchronous`.
-We also refer to the synchronous behavior are `return-based` and to the asynchronous behavior as `generator-based`.
+In ``datalad_next`` the protocol classes come in two modes that determine when the runner returns control to its caller and how the results are processed.
+The two modes are `synchronous` and `asynchronous`.
+We also refer to the synchronous behavior are `return-based` or `non-generator-bassed`, and to the asynchronous behavior as `generator-based`.

-The following section will shortly describe the synchronous flavor, before the remainder of the document focuses on the asynchronous flavor.
+The following section will shortly describe the synchronous mode, before the remainder of the document focuses on the asynchronous mode.

 Synchronous runner execution